tempusthales/sa_smilies/README.md

 _Example: if you uploaded the files to your server called dumbgoon.com then https://dumbgoon.com/guilded_sa_smilies_0.json and paste this into the spot provided.
 The file will import, and you will need to repeat this again with the each of the other files._

-2. Each pack contains 30 smilies, so if you wanted to add all 1176 Smilies you need to do this 40 times. :P
+2. Each pack contains 30 smilies, so if you wanted to add all 1360 Smilies you need to do this 40 times. :P

 FYI I dont plan to identify all the smilies for you, if you look at the json you can see which is which.
 Also if you get these files from else where I am not responsible for whatever happens to your server.

+PS.
+Smilie Pack #20 is missing the emoji :yosbutt: because the gif animation is giving Guilded a problem and doesnt upload.
+Will be patching this with a new gif shortly.

 # Special Thanks!
 **DerVerrater**, **IAmKale** & **TheSlowHipster** for brainstorming and lending a hand.